History of the MBTA: Streetcar subways and elevated rail

-Severe streetcar congestion on streets in downtown Boston created the need for subways and elevated rail.
+Severe streetcar congestion on streets in downtown Boston and the Great Blizzard of 1888 created the need for subways and elevated rail.
 These grade-separated railways would add transportation capacity, and avoid delays caused by intersections with cross streets and growing congestion in mixed street traffic.
 The West End Street Railway was renamed the Boston Elevated Railway (BERy), and undertook several such projects.

 Boston's subway was the first in the United States and is often called "America's First Subway" by the MBTA and others.
 In 1897 and 1898, the Tremont Street subway opened as the core of the precursor to the Green Line.

 In 1901, the Main Line Elevated, the precursor to the Orange Line opened.
 It was a rapid transit line running as an elevated railway through outlying areas and using the Tremont Street subway downtown, with the outer tracks and platforms reconfigured for Elevated trains.
 The Atlantic Avenue Elevated opened soon after, providing a second route through downtown.
 This was the first elevated railway and the first rapid transit line in Boston, three years before the first underground line of the New York City Subway, but some 33 years after the first elevated railway in New York.

 In 1904, the next line to open was the East Boston Tunnel, a streetcar tunnel under Boston Harbor to East Boston.
 This replaced a transfer between streetcars and ferries and provided access to the other subways downtown.
 The tunnel was converted to rapid transit specifications in 1924, with an easy cross-platform streetcar transfer at the East Boston end.
 East Boston ferry continued to run until 1952.